seanmorris/pixel-physics/README.md

 Press R🠈 to use a stored water shield.

 Gives Sonic a triple air jump (Press 🅐/✕ after leaving the ground).

+### Insta Shield

+Press 🅐/✕ to use a Sonic's insta-sheild.

+Gives Sonic a bounce attack (Press 🅐/✕ after leaving the ground).

 ## Vehicles